Skip to Main Content

 • an e-book, look at the license with the platform host or publisher.

-Ask your Academic Service Librarian if you have any queries on licensing.
+Ask your academic service librarian if you have any queries on licensing.

 Most published material that staff hand out to your class or include on Moodle, is made under the terms of the Copyright Licensing Agency’s Higher Education Licence for UUK/GuildHE members.
 This mainly covers photocopying or scanning of parts of books and journals.